dopeboy/curriculum-2.0/units/2-HTML/lessons/2-ImageStyles/README.md

 ### Do-now

 1. Attendance: http://scripted.org/attendance
-2. Have students log onto c9.io to set up a free account.
+2. Hand students a [Cloud 9 and GitHub Setup](Cloud9GitHubSetup.pdf) worksheet.
+Students will sign up for GitHub and Cloud9 with help from this worksheet.

 ## Opening

-* “Now that everyone has set up a Cloud 9 account let’s set what we are looking at.”
+* “Now that everyone has set up a GitHub and Cloud 9 account let’s set what we are looking at.”
 The teacher should explain how Cloud 9 is an IDE (Integrated Development Environment) that allows us to easily edit and view our webpage in one window.
+Do not spend too much time explaining GitHub at this point.
+It will be covered later in the year.
-* The teacher may want to provide a quick demo of how to create workspaces, folders, files, save file, etc. while using Cloud 9.
+* The teacher will want to provide a quick demo of how to create workspaces, folders, files, save file, etc. while using Cloud 9.

 ## Introduction of new material (“I Do”)